 - ENTR201 The Entrepreneurial Mindset (3)

 - ENTR301 The Entrepreneurial Skill Set (3)

 - ENTR401 Entrepreneur in Action (3)

-- 6 credits: Students will propose the completion of 6 additional credits relevant to their area of interest.
-Proposed studies are subject to the approval of the Program Director.
+- 6 credits of electives: Students will propose the completion of 6 additional credits relevant to their area of interest.
+Proposed electives are subject to the approval of the Program Director.